A person standing on a hilltop, admiring the view of a tranquil lake

 A sober person who isn’t in the right mindset typically experiences periods of anger and frustration.
 The person may demand that others never discuss their addiction, claiming that it’s irrelevant, or they may blame, minimize, or show contempt for the recovery process.
 They may also object to the idea of accountability or explore how their past contributed to their addiction.
 This mindset may stop them from experiencing long-term sobriety.

-It’s not enough to simply change our behavior; sobriety involves an actual change of mindset.
+It’s not enough to simply change our behavior; finding freedom in recovery involves an actual change of mindset.

 Neurological Rejuvenation

 Drinking over a prolonged period can damage cognitive abilities like attention, memory, and decision-making.
 However, neuroplasticity can repair damaged pathways in the brain and create new connections over time.
-Neuroscience research explains how the brain can recover from a long period of addiction.
+Neuroscience research explains how the brain can recover from a long period of addiction, finding freedom from alcohol at multiple levels.

 • Chemical balance.
 Addiction causes an imbalance in brain chemicals like Gamma-aminobutyric acid (GABA), dopamine, serotonin, and glutamate.
 When a person stops drinking, these chemicals' levels normalize and improve emotional stability.